voudeonibus/Tourniquet/README.md

 ### Note

-Can configure all options of Tourniquet as environment variables in UpperCase(eg: TOURNIQUET_PORT).
+You can configure all options of Tourniquet as environment variables in UpperCase (eg: TOURNIQUET_PORT).

 ### Example